The Matrix (1999)

 As the rest of Morpheus's crew straps him into a chair, Neo is told that pill he took is part of a trace program, to "disrupt his input/output carrier signal" so that they can pinpoint him.
-Neo looks at a shattered mirror placed next to him which miraculously reforms itself.
+Neo looks at a shattered mirror placed next to him which miraculously repairs itself.
 Neo touches the surface and the silver begins to creep over his skin, engulfing him as Morpheus's crew attempt to locate something on the monitors around them.
-The silver takes Neo over and he blacks out.
+The silver fluid covers him entirely, moves down his throat and he blacks out.

-He awakens inside a pinkish/purple embryonic pod, extending from the side of a circular building, a massive power plant.
+He awakens inside a pinkish/purple embryonic pod, extending from the side of a huge column, part of a massive power plant.
 He is hairless and naked, with thick black tubes snaking down his throat, plugged into the back of his skull, his spine, and invading most of the rest of his body.
 He finds his pod is open and that he is surrounded by tower after tower of pods just like his, all filled with bodies.
 Suddenly a menacing, hovering nurse robot grabs him by the throat.
-The tubes detach and Neo is flushed down a tube into an underground pool of filthy water.
+The cable inserted into the base of his skull suddenly detaches.
+The rest of the tubes pop off his limbs and Neo is flushed down a tube into an underground pool of filthy water.
 Just as he's about to drown in the muck a hovercraft appears above him, snags him and hauls him into its cargo bay.
 Neo finds himself surrounded by Morpheus's crew again, but they are dressed differently, in simple knit garments.
 Just before Neo passes out Morpheus says to him, "Welcome to the real world."